-Different Cisco Medianet collector applications expect to receive the exported data on a particular UDP or TCP port.
-The collector applications used for testing used the parameters designated in the following table.
+Different Cisco Medianet collector applications support different export version formats (v5 and v9) and expect to receive the exported data on a particular UDP or TCP port (ports 2055, 9991, 9995, 9996 are popular).
+In this deployment, the collector applications used for testing use the parameters designated in the following table.